This PDF is the current document as it appeared on Public Inspection on 10/24/2014 at 08:45 am.

 Public's Accessibility to the Meeting

 Pursuant to 5 U.S.C.
 552b, as amended, and 41 CFR 102-3.140 through 102-3.165 and subject to availability of space, this meeting is open to the public.
 Seating is limited and is on a first-come basis.
-All members of the public who wish to attend the public meeting must contact Ms. Camille Gaviola at the number listed in the FOR FURTHER INFORMATION CONTACT section no later than 12 p.m. on Friday, January 31, 2014 to register and make arrangements for a DHHQ escort, if necessary.
-Public attendees requiring escort should arrive at the DHHQ Visitor's Entrance with sufficient time to complete security screening no later than 12:00 p.m. on February 6.
+All members of the public who wish to attend the public meeting must contact Ms. Kendal Brown at the number listed in the section FOR FURTHER INFORMATION CONTACT no later than 12:00 p.m. on Wednesday, November 5, 2014, to register and make arrangements for an escort, if necessary.
+Public attendees requiring escort should arrive with sufficient time to complete security screening no later than 30 minutes prior to the start of each meeting.
 To complete security screening, please come prepared to present two forms of identification and one must be a picture identification card.

-Individuals requiring special accommodations to access the public meeting should contact Ms. Camille Gaviola at least five (5) business days prior to the meeting so that appropriate arrangements can be made.
+Individuals requiring special accommodations to access the public meeting should contact Ms. Kendal Brown at least five (5) business days prior to the meeting so that appropriate arrangements can be made.

 Any member of the public wishing to provide comments to the Panel may do so in accordance with 41 CFR 102-3.105(j) and 102-3.140 and section 10(a)(3) of the Federal Advisory Committee Act, and the procedures described in this notice.

-Individuals desiring to provide comments to the Panel may do so by submitting a written statement to the Director (see the FOR FURTHER INFORMATION CONTACT section).
-Written statements should address the following details: the issue, discussion, and a recommended course of action.
+Individuals desiring to provide comments to the Panel may do so by submitting a written statement to the Director (see FOR FURTHER INFORMATION CONTACT).
+Written statements should address the following details: The issue, discussion, and a recommended course of action.
 Supporting documentation may also be included, as needed, to establish the appropriate historical context and to provide any necessary background information.

 If the written statement is not received at least five (5) business days prior to the meeting, the Director may choose to postpone consideration of the statement until the next open meeting.